Kiwanis Pediatric Trauma Institute

 What is KPTI?

 The Kiwanis Pediatric Trauma Institute (KPTI) is one of the New England and Bermuda District Projects.
-KPTI is supported by the Kiwanis Foundation of New England (KNFE), which is the charitable foundation for the New England District of Kiwanis, Tufts Medical Center, and the Floating Hospital for Children.
-KPTI is located at Tufts Medical Center in downtown Boston, Massachusetts.
+KPTI is supported by the Kiwanis Foundation of New England (KNFE), which is the charitable foundation for the New England District of Kiwanis and Tufts Medical Center.

 The Kiwanis Family is committed to serving children in our local and global communities.
 During the 1970s, the New England District of Kiwanis sought to establish a new project that would meet the needs of children in New England.
 Pediatric trauma was and is a major problem in the community, and the New England District of Kiwanis set out to confront it.
-Kiwanian Dr. Harold “Hap” Gerrish approached Tufts Medical Center and the Floating Hospital for Children with the idea, and the Kiwanis Pediatric Trauma Institute was founded in 1981.
+Kiwanian Dr. Harold “Hap” Gerrish approached Tufts Children's Hospital with the idea, and the Kiwanis Pediatric Trauma Institute was founded in 1981.

 How can my Key Club help?